lsinfo3/JTableVisor/example2/README.md

 Here, only enable the **OpenFlow Base Provider** _(org.onosproject.openflow-base)_ application.
 Therefor, select it and click on the Play-Button in the top right of the screen.

+(Make sure that the applications from _example1_ are disabled at this point!
+In order to reset the internal status, type `wipe-out please` in the ONOS terminal.)

 #### TableVisor

 When located in the main repository folder, after compiling TableVisor via `mvn package`, run the following command: